-The following documents were reviewed: policies and procedural documents relating to licensed activities, contracts for servicing of equipment and records of servicing, temperature monitoring records, contingency arrangements, agreements (TPAs and SLAs) and records for procurement, processing and testing.
+The following documents were reviewed: policies and procedural documents relating to licensable activities, contracts for servicing of equipment and records of servicing, temperature monitoring records, contingency arrangements, and agreements (TPAs and SLAs).

-The review of information relating to the quality management system included: meeting minutes, the management of audits, staff training records, the management of adverse events, and risk assessments.
+The review of information relating to the quality management system included staff training records and the management of adverse events.